 Income limits for families with more than eight persons are not included in the printed lists because of space limitations.
-For each person in excess of eight, 8 percent of the four-person base should be added to the eight-person income limit.
+For each person in excess of eight, there is the addition of eight percent to the four-person base.
 The nine-person income limit, for example, is set at 140 (132 + 8) percent of the relevant four-person income limit.
-All income limits are rounded to the nearest \$50 to reduce administrative burden.
+Local agencies may round income limits for nine or more persons to the nearest \$50, or may use the unrounded numbers.